osrf/rocker/README.md

 `--mount` adds paths as docker volumes.
 The path used inside the container is the same as the path outside.
-The last path must be terminated with two slashes `--`.
+The last path must be terminated with two dashes `--`.

     rocker --mount ~/.vimrc ~/.bashrc -- ubuntu:18.04